retrac0/malum/Readme.md

 Malum - Apple 1 Emulator
 ------------------------

-Malum is a simple Apple 1 emulator in Python, using the py65 CPU core written by Mike Naberezny.
+Malum is a simple Apple 1 emulator in Python.

+It requires the py65.
+It can either be on the system path or in the current directory.
+It can be installed with the Python package manager pip or can be found at https://github.com/mnaberez/py65 and cloned with git.
+For example:

+    % git clone https://github.com/mnaberez/py65.git py65.git
+    % cp -a py65.git/py65 .

 At present, it emulates an Apple 1 with 4 KB of RAM at 0 and the Woz monitor at 0xFF00, or a Replica 1 with 32 KB of RAM, 8 KB of ROM including Integer BASIC at E000, Krusader assembler at F000 and the Woz monitor at FF00